charliepremo/introprogrammingFinalProject/README.md

 # introprogrammingFinalProject
 # Curry is Him...

-Using Djikstra's algorithm to get enemies to pass around walls.

 ## Description

-A top down 2d game where enemies chase the player around walls.
+A platformer where you must avoid the Lemickey to get to the end

 ## Getting Started